Social-Personality Psychology Doctor of Philosophy Degree Program

 The general aim of the doctoral program is preparation of students to become productive scholars in the psychological sciences through coursework and research experience leading to the doctoral dissertation.
 It is the aim of this graduate program to provide a course of study which provides a foundation in psychology and to meet individual objectives in an area of specialization.

-Students are expected to gain knowledge of psychological research by taking courses in other areas of specialization within the department.
-Each student is required to take a minimum of four courses outside her or his own specialization.
-Although courses from other departments may be used to satisfy this requirement, at least two of the four required outside-of-area courses must come from at least two different areas within the Psychology department.
-Each area of specialization may identify particular courses for its students to take and it is recommended that students consult with their advisors in selecting appropriate out-of-area coursework.
+Students are expected to gain knowledge of psychological research by taking courses in more than one of the department's specializations.
+Breadth of knowledge in these areas is accomplished with courses recommended by the student's advisor.
+Each student is required to take a minimum of two courses outside her or his own specialization.
+The two courses must be selected from two different areas of specialization within Psychology Ph.D. programs.
+Each area of specialization may identify particular courses for its students to take.

-All graduate students must maintain a B average among the four courses outside of their own specialization.
+All graduate students must maintain a B average among the two courses outside their own specialization.
 If a student earns less than a C in one of these courses, and is still retained in the program, the student will repeat the course regardless of the student's overall average.

 Optional Master’s Degree (M.A.)